wtsl/wtsl-parser/README.md

-# WTSL Parser
+# WTSL

-Rule based parser of report files
+WTSL is open source library based on Jackson YAML, Spring SPEL and Apache POI to automate processes of parsing and also to unificate output data read from different sources.